mirabeau-nl/frontend-boilerplate/README.md

 2. Run `npm run dev` and point your browser to `localhost:3000`
 3. Lint and test by running `npm run codequality` and `npm run test`
 4. Build by running `npm run dist`
-5. Upload by adding a `.env` file to your project root with your FTP credentials, and run `npm run upload`
+5. Upload by adding a `.env` file to your project root with your SFTP credentials, and run `npm run upload`

 ## ➡️ Getting started